Ford Ranchero: Second generation (1960–1965) Falcon Ranchero

 In 1960, the Ranchero became much smaller, based on Ford's compact Falcon, specifically the two-door sedan delivery variant.
 The popularity of small, economical cars like the Volkswagen Beetle perpetuated a shift in thinking among the three largest American manufacturers; 1959 had the introduction of the 1960 Falcon along with the 1960 Chevrolet Corvair and Plymouth Valiant.
 A pickup version of the Volkswagen Bus and a van based on the Chevrolet Corvair were offered, as well.
 The economic recession of the late 1950s also certainly played a role.
 Ford believed the market wanted a more practical vehicle, one much smaller, lighter, and cheaper than a full-sized pickup truck, and indeed the Ranchero sold well in this incarnation.
 Now marketed in print as the "Falcon Ranchero", the new vehicle's standard powerplant was an economical 144 cuin straight-6.
 In 1961, the 170 cuin straight-6 was offered, and in 1963, the optional 260 cuin V8 was offered in addition to the 144 and 170.
 The two-speed Ford-O-Matic automatic transmission (offered between 1960 and 1963) or three-speed C4 Cruise-O-Matic could be ordered as could a three-speed manual transmission.
 The Ranchero had an 800-lb load capacity.

-Three almost entirely different coupé utility bodies were available for this generation of Falcon: the Australian Falcon Ute differed in having a shorter rear overhang than North American models, a cargo box that extended farther forward than the rear window, and shorter doors, while the Argentinian version also shared the sedan's overall length and short "four-door" doors, adding higher and more squared-off cargo box sides.
+Three almost entirely different coupé utility bodies were available for this generation of Falcon: the Australian Falcon Utility differed in having a shorter rear overhang than North American models, a cargo box that extended farther forward than the rear window, and shorter doors, while the Argentinian version also shared the sedan's overall length and short "four-door" doors, adding higher and more squared-off cargo box sides.

 The Ranchero evolved along with the Falcon in 1964, becoming just a little larger along with its parent and using the same basic body style for 1964 and 1965.
 In 1965, the 289 cuin V8 replaced the discontinued 260 and an alternator replaced the generator in all Ford cars.